 Before revealing our favorites, we've got to mention that none of these games are free to play.
 You can check out our other list for our best free PS4 games.

-If you're after story and nothing else, Night in the Woods and Journey are the games you should check out.
-There is some platform puzzling to do as you navigate from plot beat to plot beat, but these two very different tales show off some of the best narratives in gaming.
+If you're after story and nothing else, Night in the Woods is the games you should check out.
+There is some platform puzzling to do as you navigate from plot beat to plot beat, but you get to spend lots of time with some of the most endearing characters in gaming.

 You can also check out the best split screen PS4 games for multiplayer fare.